Girl names starting with M range from the mini Mia to elaborate Magnolia and Magdalena.

 A surname name sometimes heard for boys, Daryl Hannah’s mermaid character adopted it in Splash.
 Parents took note, embracing it as an Allison-Madeline mash-up.
 The name debuted in the Top 1000 in 1985, the year after the movie hit theaters.
 By 1997, it reached the Top Ten, peaked at #2 in 2001, and remains steadily popular, years after we forgot it started out on the big screen.

-Madelyn looks modern, but it traces its roots to New Testament figure Mary Magdalene.
+Madelyn looks modern, but it traces its roots to powerful New Testament figure Mary Magdalene.
 Her name refers to place name Magdala, meaning tower.
 This spelling has charted in the Top 1000 from the 1890s through the 1960s, before returning in the 1980s.
+It is currently the most popular form.

 A musical girl name, Melody has risen and fallen since the 1940s.
 But this marks the name’s highest chart position so far, a sister for Aria, Cadence, and Harmony.